Italy is full of beautiful beaches and on this site and our Piedmont, Sardinia and Liguria site we feature many of the best beaches in Italy.

 Not only did we try to find the best beach in Italy but at the same time we discovered some great places to stay, perfect for exploring these beaches.

 Let’s begin discovering the best beaches in Italy...

 Cala Luna means half moon beach in English.
 Often rated the loveliest beach in Italy we couldn't decide if we agreed, but loved it lots all the same.
 The beach is particularly great in early spring when you are likely to have it almost to yourself.
 Best way to get to the beach?
 By boat from Cala Gonone.
 Boats leave regularly during the summer.
 Again, I recommend staying at the Bue Marino Hotel, they are very good at helping you with boat or hiking trips to explore the beaches.

 A great contender for the title of the best beach in Italy, a stunning paradise where azure seas lap at ivory pink sands.
-The gently sloping shore means the shallow water is perfect for young children while older children will love exploring the caves nearby.
+The gently sloping shore means the shallow water is perfect for young children while older children will love exploring the little nooks and crannies in the rocks.
 The best way to reach the beach is by boat from Cala Gonone.
 Cala Gonone is where you should base yourself too.
 The perfect place to stay?
 I would highly recommend you try to get in at the Bue Marino Hotel located right on the beach in Cala Gonone.

 Elba has a number of good beaches.
 Our pick of them is the Spiaggia di Cavoli beach.
 The best place to stay on Elba is the Hotel Sant’Andrea, a lovely little place that offers amazingly good value.
 You'll need a car to explore the island properly,

 Conero is not at all well known outside of Italy

 and yet the beaches on the edge of this nature reserve are lovely.
 The